yhfeng1995/Hypertun-SR/README.md

 ## Requirements

- - **OpenCV 2.4.13/3.3.0** (Original repo using 2.4.13 but I haven't install this version, exFast library cannot be called successfully due to the change of `cv::FeatureDetector` interface in OpenCV3, so I use default FAST feature detector in OpenCV as replacement.
-For Feature-based stereo SLAM system, you can also use the match provided in Frame construction. )
+ - **OpenCV 2.4.13+** ( We have modified exFAST's interface to fit OpenCV 3.X.
+Additionally, we currently NOT recommend replacing exFAST/FAST with ORB feature detector in ORB_SLAM2 after testing. )

  - boost (tested with 1.58.0.1)